cleercode/mozaic/readme.md

 # Mozaic
 Functional prototype for a different take on Firefox's Places (bookmarks and history) browsing features, implemented as a Firefox add-on.
-Also displays current tabs, like Firefox's Panorama feature.
+Also displays [tab groups](http://support.mozilla.org/en-US/kb/tab-groups-organize-tabs), like Firefox's Panorama feature.

 The philosophy behind Mozaic is to decouple content and view.
 There are three types of content: bookmarks, current tabs, and history, which could possible be extended (perhaps as modules) in the future.
 There are two types of views: list and thumbnail grid.
 Each type of content is viewable with each type of view.